 - Ransomware warranties, often offered by your EPP and XDR vendor, help cushion the blow of ransomware attacks by reimbursing you for the cost of paid ransoms resulting from any potential technology failures.

 - Further safeguard your assets from spreading ransomware by enforcing more frequent and stringent data protection measures, from tightening access policies to creating a regular cadence of data backups.

 - Stay apprised of the evolving ransomware landscape, and leverage this threat intelligence to close gaps, remediate risks, and even hunt for the presence of ransomware-related Indicators of Attack (IOAs).

 How Do I Remove Ransomware?

-A crucial part of ransomware response and cleanup is the ability to turn back the clock and restore all assets and configurations to their original state before the attack.
+A crucial part of ransomware response and cleanup is turning back the clock and restoring all assets and configurations to their original state before the attack.
 This critical step enables rapid recovery and helps your business return to normal, continuous operations, regardless of the scale or depth of the attack’s fallout.

 Previously unknown ransomware or new attack tactics might not get caught and blocked automatically by detection engines, so undoing their actions is the only safeguard left.
-It’s important to note that the danger of ransomware is not limited to files being encrypted or deleted—it can also change access permissions and security configurations that malicious actors can take advantage of in subsequent attacks.
+It’s important to note that the danger of ransomware is not limited to encrypted or deleted files; it can also change access permissions and security configurations that malicious actors can take advantage of in subsequent attacks.